Mohanavadivel-git/caasworkshop/lessons/2-overview.md

     - Can store history of container images
     - Customizable credentials used to write and read images from the repository
 - ImageStreams
-    - Listener on a certain tag for an image in Quay
+    - Listener on a certain tag (i.e. version) for an image in Quay
     - Updated whenever the tag in Quay is updated
 - DeploymentConfig
     - Handles actual deployment of application